 Enhancing the Fire Dynamics Simulator for Modeling Wildland Urban Interface Fires

-The Coeur d’Alene Tribe Information Technology – Geographic Information System (GIS) Program has received a three year grant from the United States Department of Commerce National Institute of Standards and Technology (NIST) to enhance the Fire Dynamics Simulator (FDS) developed by the Building and Fire Research Laboratory division of NIST.
-The FDS is a computation fluid dynamics model of fire-driven flow designed to synthesize fire behavior, heat transfer, and smoke dispersion in a 3-Dimensional simulation.
-This model has traditionally been used to simulate structural fires and developers of this model want to apply it to the Wildland Urban Interface (WUI).
+The Coeur d’Alene Tribe Information Technology – Geographic Information System (GIS) Program received an initial three year grant, which was extended until March 2013 from the United States Department of Commerce National Institute of Standards and Technology (NIST) to enhance the Fire Dynamics Simulator (FDS) developed by the Building and Fire Research Laboratory division of NIST.
+The FDS is a computation fluid dynamics model of fire-driven flow designed to synthesize fire behavior, heat transfer, and smoke dispersion in a 3-Dimension simulation.
+This model has traditionally been used to simulate structural fires, and developers of this model want to apply it to the Wildland Urban Interface (WUI).
 This project has several aspects and includes:

 • providing the FDS modeling program with modeled and surveyed data gathered, acquired, or derived by the Coeur d’Alene Tribe GIS program;